Jurisdiction overview

 30%

-All other companies and trusts taxed at the corporate rate.
+Companies over the turnover threshold, or with more than 80% passive income, pay the standard rate.
 Large groups, miners, and financial services entities typically fall here.

 Australia's Pillar Two global minimum tax applies for multinational groups with consolidated revenue over EUR 750 million (in-scope MNEs).
-Most Christmas Island–based operations are small and fall outside Pillar Two scope.
-Australia has signed the OECD Multilateral Instrument (MLI); the MLI modifies Australia's bilateral treaties accordingly.
+Most Christmas Island-based operations are small and fall outside Pillar Two scope.
+Australia has signed and ratified the OECD Multilateral Instrument (MLI); the MLI modifies Australia's covered bilateral treaties accordingly.

 Currency framework